Best Tips When Choosing the Right Toothpaste for You

 We recommend using baking soda.

-Yes, you heard us correctly, baking soda.
+Yes, you heard us correctly, baking soda for tooth pain.
 Since 1911, dentists suggest baking soda to reduce plaque buildup and help prevent gum disease.
 Furthermore, having healthy gum helps with sensitivity.
 So if you don’t have time to go buy a new toothpaste with baking soda, grab it from your kitchen, add a half teaspoon to a glass of water, dip your dampened toothbrush, and brush away!

 If you make it to the store, remember, take the time to check the label, find the potassium nitrate, strontium chloride, or baking soda content in the toothpaste you choose.
 And when you start to use toothpaste designed for sensitive teeth, brush, spit and do not rinse.
 It is best to leave a coating on your teeth, creating a shield for sensitive teeth and gums.